-Every year, Europeans do around 36 billion loads of washing and most of it contains synthetic clothes, releasing up to 9 million non-degradable fibers into the wastewater.
+Every year, Europeans do around 36 billion loads of washing and most of it contains synthetic clothes, releasing up to 9 million non-degradable fibers each load into the wastewater.
 Most of these fibers slip undetected through wastewater treatment plants and out to the sea.

 Around 60% of our clothing consists of synthetic materials or a mix of natural and synthetic fabrics.
 Synthetic materials include polyester, acrylic, nylon, rayon, spandex, polyamide & others.